 - (1) The original of the inventory receipt may be provided to the person from whom the vehicle was taken, or their agent.
-The duplicate is to be attached to the file relating to the incident. - (2) Where a motor vehicle in police possession is to be released, the member in charge of the station is to: - (a) ensure that the release of the vehicle is authorised; - (b) where appropriate, collect any towage fees due, prior to release; - (c) have the vehicle and contents checked against the inventory and obtain and witness the signature of the person to whom the vehicle and contents are released; and - (d) ensure that the printed name and address of the claimant accompanies their signature.
-Where the claimant is not the owner, the claimant must produce an 'authority to release' in writing signed by the owner which is to be attached to the relevant page of the Motor Vehicle Inventory Book.
+The duplicate is to be attached to the file relating to the incident. - (2) Where a motor vehicle in police possession is to be released, the member in charge of the station is to: - a. ensure that the release of the vehicle is authorised; - b. where appropriate, collect any towage fees due, prior to release; - c. have the vehicle and contents checked against the inventory and obtain and witness the signature of the person to whom the vehicle and contents are released; and - d. ensure that the printed name and address of the claimant accompanies their signature.
+Where the claimant is not the owner, the claimant must produce an 'authority to release' in writing signed by the owner which is to be attached to the relevant page of the Motor Vehicle Inventory Book. - (3) In relation to off road motorcycles (including quad bikes and motorised push bikes), prior to any disposal action occurring, members must consider the disposal options available as they relate to the specific legislation that brought the item into police possession.
+Where Police have a discretionary power regarding the disposal, members should consider the safety and roadworthiness of the item and whether it is appropriate to be returned to public control via an auction.
+The preferred method of disposal for an illegal, unsafe or unroadworthy bike is destruction.

-MEMBERS WHO TAKE POSSESSION OF A MOTOR VEHICLE, SHALL REMOVE THE VEHICLE TO A SECURE COMPOUND OR OTHER APPROPRIATE LOCATION, AND:

-- RECORD IN DETAIL IN THE MOTOR INVENTORY BOOK, A COMPLETE LISTING OF THE VEHICLE AND ITS CONTENTS; - SEARCH THE VEHICLE THOROUGHLY IN THE PRESENCE OF THE OWNER, AGENT OR AN INDEPENDENT PERSON OR ANOTHER MEMBER, AND HAVE THAT PERSON WITNESS THE INVENTORY; - RECORD A DESCRIPTION OF THE CONDITION OF THE VEHICLE, NOTING ANY DAMAGE OR DEFECTS OR PARTS MISSING; - SIGN THE ENTRY AND HAVE THE RECORD WITNESSED WHERE POSSIBLE; - REMOVE VALUABLE/ATTRACTIVE PROPERTY FROM THE VEHICLE, AND ENTER IT AS MISCELLANEOUS PROPERTY AND ISSUE A RECEIPT ACCORDINGLY.
-ATTACH ANY MISCELLANEOUS PROPERTY RECEIPT TO THE MOTOR VEHICLE INVENTORY BOOK; - WHERE ANY PROPERTY IS REMOVED FROM THE VEHICLE TO ANOTHER LOCATION FOR SECURITY OR OTHER REASONS, A NOTATION IS TO BE RECORDED IN THE MOTOR VEHICLE INVENTORY BOOK, IN ADDITION TO
+- MEMBERS WHO TAKE POSSESSION OF A MOTOR VEHICLE, SHALL REMOVE THE VEHICLE TO A SECURE COMPOUND OR OTHER APPROPRIATE LOCATION, AND: - RECORD IN DETAIL IN THE MOTOR INVENTORY BOOK, A COMPLETE LISTING OF THE VEHICLE AND ITS CONTENTS; - SEARCH THE VEHICLE THOROUGHLY IN THE PRESENCE OF THE OWNER, AGENT OR AN INDEPENDENT PERSON OR ANOTHER MEMBER, AND HAVE THAT PERSON WITNESS THE INVENTORY; - RECORD A DESCRIPTION OF THE CONDITION OF THE VEHICLE, NOTING ANY DAMAGE OR DEFECTS OR PARTS MISSING; - SIGN THE ENTRY AND HAVE THE RECORD WITNESSED WHERE POSSIBLE; - REMOVE VALUABLE/ATTRACTIVE PROPERTY FROM THE VEHICLE, AND ENTER IT AS MISCELLANEOUS PROPERTY AND ISSUE A RECEIPT ACCORDINGLY.
+ATTACH ANY MISCELLANEOUS PROPERTY RECEIPT TO THE MOTOR VEHICLE INVENTORY BOOK;

-ATTACHING A COPY OF ANY RELEVANT RECEIPT; AND

-• WHERE PROPERTY IN A VEHICLE, OR PROPERTY REMOVED FOR SAFE KEEPING, IS CLAIMED BY THE OWNER OR PERSON AUTHORISED BY THE OWNER BEFORE THE RELEASE OF THE VEHICLE, A RECORD MUST BE MADE IN THE MOTOR VEHICLE INVENTORY BOOK.
+- WHERE ANY PROPERTY IS REMOVED FROM THE VEHICLE TO ANOTHER LOCATION FOR SECURITY OR OTHER REASONS, A NOTATION IS TO BE RECORDED IN THE MOTOR VEHICLE INVENTORY BOOK, IN ADDITION TO ATTACHING A COPY OF ANY RELEVANT RECEIPT; AND - WHERE PROPERTY IN A VEHICLE, OR PROPERTY REMOVED FOR SAFE KEEPING, IS CLAIMED BY THE OWNER OR PERSON AUTHORISED BY THE OWNER BEFORE THE RELEASE OF THE VEHICLE, A RECORD MUST BE MADE IN THE MOTOR VEHICLE INVENTORY BOOK.